Life Insurance Riders

 - A life insurance rider is a policy endorsement or add-on that exists to help individuals tailor their life insurance policy to their unique needs.

 - Policyholders are able to add as many life insurance riders as they need to their policy as long as they are willing to pay the associated premiums.

 - Common life insurance riders include waiving your premium in the event of a serious illness or injury, adding covering for an underage child and the ability to access your death benefit if you are diagnosed with a terminal illness.

 What is an insurance rider?

-An insurance rider is an add-on policy that provides additional coverage and extends the terms and conditions of your policy.
+An insurance rider, also known as an endorsement, is a policy add-on that provides additional coverage and extends the terms and conditions of your policy.
 For instance, many life insurance riders allow you to use the money from your policy before you die.
 Life insurance companies sell a variety of riders which you can use to personalize your coverage based on your needs.

 Insurance riders are meant to personalize your coverage if basic life insurance doesn’t quite meet all your needs.
-There are several options for life insurance riders, so you’ll likely want to do your research to find out which type might be best for you.
-Below are the most common life insurance riders:
+There are several options for life insurance riders and these will vary among life insurance providers, so you’ll likely want to do your research to find out which type might be best for you and your beneficiaries.
+Although there are numerous types of riders available, below are some of the most common life insurance riders:

 Accelerated death benefit rider

 An accelerated death benefit rider is one of the most popular life insurance riders.
 It allows the policyholder to use their death benefits if they get diagnosed with a terminal illness that could cause an early death.
+Having access to your death benefit in this situation can help cover medical bills or help you better navigate this unforeseen situation in terms of financial planning for your estate.
 Every insurance company has their own list of covered terminal illnesses, so you may want to see what’s covered before adding this particular rider.
 Another perk of the accelerated death benefit rider is that many insurance providers offer it at no additional cost.